BigManzai/opensim-ossl-example-scripts/README.md

 ## Copy the directories into your opensim/bin directory.

-assetconfig.py is a helper script to create XML files for OpenSimulator.
+assetconfig.py is a extern helper script to create XML files for OpenSimulator.